propfeds/lemmas-garden/README.md

   - Published adverts
 - **e100 tau**: Today marked an extraordinary milestone for the eternal farm.
-For the first time, Lemma hosted an excursion with the students from the prestiged University of Eldi (Laitnenopxe).
+For the first time, Lemma hosted an excursion with the students from the prestiged University of Idle (Exponential).
 Tonight, she had a whole celebration meeting with her luminary friends.
 At last, under the ensnaring pillow she soundly sleeps.
 Tomorrow, she would wake up earlier than usual.
 Glancing at the golden haze, she